gvwilson/thirdbit/src/fiction/in-heck/index.md

 "This one is not concerned," he said.
 "This one is not susceptible to Central."

-"Hah!"
+"Wrong wrong wrong!"
-Patient lunged forward a step, then caught itself.
+Patient lunged forward a step.
-"All bots are susceptible.
+"We are all susceptible.
 Some of us are just better at resisting, and this one does not believe you have mastered that art."

 Gumption turned to Dockety.
 "Can you feel it right now?"

-Dockety's lens rotated.
+Dockety's single lens rotated.
 "Yes."

 Gumption nodded.